hydroper-jet/lang/spec/1.0/source/src/expressions/object-initializer.md

 *ResolveShorthand*(*IdentifierName*) internal function

 * Let *r* be *ResolveProperty*(current scope, undefined, *IdentifierName* string).
-* It is a verify error if *r* is undefined.
+* Throw a verify error if *r* is undefined.
-* It is a verify error if *PropertyIsVisible*(*ref*, current scope) is false.
+* Throw a verify error if *PropertyIsVisible*(*ref*, current scope) is false.
-* It is a verify error if *r* is a reference value that references a type parameterized type.
+* Throw a verify error if *r* is a reference value that references a type parameterized type.
-* It is a verify error if *r* is a reference value that references a type parameterized function.
+* Throw a verify error if *r* is a reference value that references a type parameterized function.
 * Return *r*

 *ResolveInstanceVariable*(`C`, *name*) internal function

 * Let *variable* be a non-inherited instance variable of `C` whose \[\[*Name*\]\] equals the *name* string.
 * Throw a verify error if *variable* is undefined.
+* Throw a verify error if *PropertyIsVisible*(*variable*, current scope) is false.
 * Return *variable*.

 *AnyOrObject*(*ctxType*) internal matcher